mesrikanthreddy/docs/content/engine/install/_index.md

 ## Reporting security issues

-If you discover a security issue, we request that you bring it to our attention immediately.
+If you discover a security issue, we request you immediately bring it to our attention.

 DO NOT file a public issue.
 Instead, submit your report privately to security@docker.com.

-Security reports are greatly appreciated, and Docker will publicly thank you for it.
+Security reports are greatly appreciated, and Docker will publicly thank you.

 ## Get started